 Students may participate in an immersion block at one of our standard sites (described in detail in the links above) during their 3rd or 4th year of medical school.
 If students have a compelling reason to participate in another site, they may propose an "alternate site" (see link above).

-STEP 2: Dr. Martin will review the request and provide additional information about sites, travel, and other related issues.
-If endorsed, an official letter will be sent to the student to submit with their VTRAC risk assessment form.
-If not endorsed, student will receive information from Dr. Martin.
+Dr. Martin will review your application.
+If endorsed, you will receive an official letter to include in your VTRAC risk assessment form.
+If not endorsed, you will receive additional information from Dr. Martin.

-Once you have received approval, Dr. Martin and the VIGH education team (or your Program Director) will provide guidance on making flight reservations, which must be done through Concur.
+Dean Brady will review your application and provide final approval.
+Once you have received approval, Dr. Martin and the VIGH education team (or your Program Director) will provide guidance on making flight reservations, which must be done through Concur or World Travel.
 When preparing for travel, students should use the Vanderbilt International Travel Safety and Security Checklist with COVID-19 Considerations.

 Click below to view video reflections from students about their ISC experiences: